- Our activities, our impact

 Science diplomacy support

 The complex challenges facing today's world require a coordinated, integrated response on the part of science, on a global level.
 France plays a strategic role in international efforts, via science diplomacy.
-CIRAD – a public research organization under the dual authority of the Ministry of Higher Education, Research and Innovation and the Ministry of Europe and Foreign Affairs – contributes to science diplomacy by practising targeted research aimed at inventing resilient farming systems for a sustainable, inclusive world.
+CIRAD – a public research organization under the dual authority of the Ministry of Higher Education and Research and the Ministry of Europe and Foreign Affairs – contributes to science diplomacy by practising targeted research aimed at inventing resilient farming systems for a sustainable, inclusive world.

 Boosting global scientific expertise

 While remaining rooted in the field and in concrete, contextualized issues, CIRAD makes use of its many and varied scientific partnerships to build comparative approaches, produce generic knowledge, and contribute to innovations that will serve to achieve the sustainable development goals, particularly for the world's poorest people.
 Its work supplements the available knowledge of six priority research topics:

 - Agroecological transitions